Skip to Content

 Things to do in Christchurch

 3. Explore the Godley Head Hiking Trail – Even in Christchurch, you’re not far from nature.
-Heading out of the city to the Godley Head Trail is one of the best free things to do in Christchurch.
+In fact, some of the best day trips from Christchurch involve nature escapes – like this one!
+Heading out of the city to the Godley Head Trail is also one of the best free things to do in Christchurch.
 Be sure to keep an eye out for dolphins, whales, and even Orcas.
+Some of my favorite views in Christchurch are found on the Godley Head Trail!

 4. Wander Brockworth StreetBrockworth Street is the most vibrant street in the city.
-It’s filled with street art, cafes, bars, and restaurants and the perfect place to get amongst the locals!
+It’s filled with street art, cafes, bars, and restaurants and is the perfect place to get amongst the locals!
+While here, stop by the Brockworth Street Art Gallery to see some amazing murals and street art, it gives you a good look at Christchurch’s art culture.

 Where to Stay in Christchurch

-Amber Kiwi Holiday Park – This is a budget holiday park perfect for parking up your campervan for the night (you can’t book powered sites on booking.com).
-It’s close to the CBD and well priced considering the amazing reviews and facilities.
+Tasman Holiday Parks – This is a budget holiday park perfect for parking up your campervan for the night!
+You can’t book powered sites on booking.com (check out their website to do that) but you can book rooms through this link.
+It’s only 15 minutes from the CBD and 20 minutes from the airport.

-Jucy Snooze Christchurch – Jucy Snooze Christchurch is a trendy budget hotel that although it isn’t close to the city center, is actually within walking distance to the airport.
+Lylo Christchurch – Lylo Christchurch is a trendy budget hotel that although it isn’t close to the city center, is actually within walking distance to the airport.
 It’s an ideal place to stay after arriving on your flight to pick up your rental vehicle.

 Fable Christchurch – This is a mid-range hotel located in the heart of Christchurch.
 It’s got a hint of luxury but comes with a modest price tag.
-Overall, a comfortable place to stay to explore the city!
+Located right in the city, it has great views and is a comfortable place to stay to explore the city!

 Day 2 – Christchurch to Franz Joseph